Tina Satter

 She won a Foundation for Contemporary Arts Grants to Artists award (2016), and a Doris Doris Duke Artist Impact Award in 2014.
-In 2019 she received a Pew Fellowship.
+In 2019, she received a Pew Fellowship.
 Satter has created 10 shows with Half Straddle, and the company's shows and videos have toured to over 20 countries in the U.S., Europe, Australia, and Asia.
 She made her Off Broadway debut as a conceiver and director in fall 2019 with Is This a Room at the Vineyard Theatre.
 A collection of three of her plays, Seagull (Thinking of You), with Away Uniform and Family was published in 2014.
 The text for her show Ghost Rings was published in 2017 by 53rd State Press along with a vinyl album of the show's songs.

-Biography
+Satter wrote and directed the 2023 Peabody Award-winning film Reality, depicting the FBI interrogation of young whistleblower Reality Winner in 2017.

+Personal life and education

 Satter is originally from Hopkinton, New Hampshire.
 She attended Bowdoin College in Brunswick, Maine where she received a B.A. in English and Reed College in Portland, Oregon, where she received a M.A. in Liberal Studies.
 In 2007, Satter moved to Brooklyn, where she now resides, and attended Brooklyn College's M.F.A. playwriting program run by Mac Wellman.

 Awards

 Tina Satter won a Guggenheim Fellowship in 2020.
-Her show Is This A Room was nominated for a number of awards in 2020 and received the following: Obie Award Special Citation for Concept and Direction for Tina Satter; the show won a Drama Desk Award for Unique Theatrical Experience; Emily Davis who portrayed Reality Winner in the piece was an Obie for Performance and a Lucille Lortel Award; and sound designers Sanae Yamada and Lee Kinney won an Outer Critics Circle Award.
+Her show Is This A Room was nominated for a number of awards in 2020 and received the following: Obie Award Special Citation for Concept and Direction for Tina Satter; the show won a Drama Desk Award for Unique Theatrical Experience; Emily Davis who portrayed Reality Winner in the piece won an Obie for Performance and a Lucille Lortel Award; and sound designers Sanae Yamada and Lee Kinney won an Outer Critics Circle Award.
+Satter's film Reality won a 2023 Peabody Award for challenging viewers with a gripping dramatization of real-life events that eschews traditional attempts to explain personal and political motivations, and encouraging us to find in such frictions the very essence of storytelling in a post-truth era."